vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Hard-to-Vary Explanations and Religion
 [In this video](https://www.ted.com/talks/david_deutsch_a_new_way_to_explain_explanation/transcript?language=en) David Deutsch argues that **myths or religions are easy to vary explanations** because for example we can change the nature of the Gods involved, **so they are not good explanations**.

+> This easy variability is the sign of a bad explanation, because, without a functional reason to prefer one of countless variants, advocating one of them in preference to the others is irrational.

 > Greeks one jot closer to understanding seasons, because their explanation was bad -- easy to vary.
 And it's only when an explanation is good that it even matters whether it's testable.

+> Now our current explanation of seasons is that the Earth's axis is tilted like that, so each hemisphere tilts towards the sun for half the year, and away for the other half.

+> If the ancient Greeks had found out about seasons in Australia, they could have easily varied their myth to predict that...
+So, being proved wrong by observation and changing their theory accordingly still wouldn't have got the ancient Greeks one jot closer to understanding seasons...
+If the axis-tilt theory had been refuted, its defenders would have had nowhere to go.

-> And therefore, progress depended on learning how to reject the authority of learned men, the priests, traditions and rulers, which is why the scientific revolution had to have a wider context: the Enlightenment, a revolution in how people sought knowledge, trying not to rely on authority.
+> the Enlightenment, a revolution in how people sought knowledge, trying not to rely on authority.
 "Take no one's word for it."

 > So, for the essence of what makes the difference to enable progress, seek good explanations, the ones that can't be easily varied, while still explaining the phenomena.

 Note that Deutsch's hard-to-vary principle is relates to more formalized principles in deep learning such as [the bias-variance trade-off](/ml/double-descent-contrary-to-bias-variance-trade-off) and Occam’s razor.
+Hard-to-vary principle can be also viewed [in terms of Kolmogorov complexity (~ compressibility), and Rashomon set (~ multiple acceptable models)](https://arxiv.org/abs/2012.09318).

 ## Linux Kernel Creator's Beliefs
-Here are quotes from **Linus Torvalds**:
+Here are two quotes from **Linus Torvalds** on his personal beliefs:
 > It gives people the excuse to say, 'Oh, nature was just created,' and so the act of creation is seen to be something miraculous.

-Linus references the **Golden Rule** present in the New Testament (Matthew 7:12) and in a different form in the Old Testament (Leviticus 19:18).
+In the second quote, Linus references the **Golden Rule** present in the New Testament (Matthew 7:12) and in a different form in the Old Testament (Leviticus 19:18).
 The second Linus's personal rule is similar to Colossians 3:23 (ESV) "Whatever you do, work heartily" or Ecclesiastes 9:10 (ESV) "Whatever your hand finds to do, do it with your might".

 > "There are like two golden rules in life.
 One is '_Do unto others as you would want them to do unto you._' For some reason, people associate this with Christianity.
 I'm not a Christian.
 I'm agnostic.
 The other rule is '_Be proud of what you do._'